Blackymas/NSPanel_HA_Blueprint/docs/blueprint.md

 Select the timezone for this panel.
 Default (nothing) sets the timezone of the machine the firmware was compiled on.
 Important to set for prebuilt firmware.

-### Delay to avoid synchronization problems

-If the Wi-Fi signal is poor, you may have issues when loading some pages.
-If this happens, try to increase this delay as that may help.

 ## Weather and Temperature

 ### Weather entity from HA